TomasEkeli/TomasEkeli.github.io/docs/_posts/2023-09-30-on-microservices.md

 When introducing smaller services we use the [strangler pattern](https://www.redhat.com/architect/pros-and-cons-strangler-architecture-pattern).
 It is a powerful pattern that lets you gradually replace parts of a system with new parts.
 Even after you've moved to separate services you will use your data-routing -system to route information to the new service instead of the old one.

 ### Team topology
 This is a bit of a meta-reason, but it is an important one.
-By splitting up your team into smaller teams also split system into smaller services.
+By splitting up your team into smaller teams you also split system into smaller services.
 You can use your team-structure as a blueprint for your system architecture.
 In fact, your system architecture cannot help but reflect your team structure.

 Separating services from a monolith is done by setting up teams that reflect the services you want.
-This is a good thing, but it is also a hard thing.
+This is a good thing, but it is also challenging.
 It is hard to know what the right team-topology is, and it may become hard to change the team-topology once it is set up.
 You may also need to set up supporting teams, for larger organizations.

 Setting up different teams and deciding how to split up the system is the job of the "architects" and technical leaders.
 They work together to transform the organization while keeping the system running.